Saxon Railway Museum

 Special vehicles in the museum's fleet include a Tatra T141 tractor with a Culemeyer heavy trailer.

 There is also a working DRG Class 50 steam locomotive, no. 50 3648, that is regularly used for special trips.
 At the end of August each year there is a large festival (Heizhausfest) with a parade of historic locomotives.

-1929 was a cable running system built in Hilbersdorf.
+1929 was a rope shunting system built in Hilbersdorf.
 This unique system of the marshalling yard was restored in 2014.
-Main components are the rope-tensioning system, the signal boxes and the historic machine station (with three rope-tensioning machines built by Siemens-Schuckert).
+Main components are the rope shunting system, the signal boxes and the historic machine station (with three rope-tensioning machines built by Siemens-Schuckert).

-The SEM, together with the Museum of Technology Cable Running System, are also known as "Schauplatz Eisenbahn" (both located in Hilbersdorf).
+The SEM, together with the Museum of Technology Rope Shunting System, are also known as "Schauplatz Eisenbahn Chemnitz Hilbersdorf" (both located in Hilbersdorf).
 This new technical museum area is the largest one historic railway complex in Germany.